Lego Chess: Versus mode

-In this mode, the player can choose the difficulty of the game when playing against the AI.
+In this mode, the player can choose the difficulty of the game when playing against the AI opponent.
 Multi-player mode can also be selected here.
-Alternatively, the player can watch the computer play against itself.
-In addition, a third, traditional chess set (though still constructed from Lego bricks) can be chosen, and all three sets can be mixed (pirates playing against western, for example).
-However, animations for capturing pieces are disabled when playing with mixed sets.
+Alternatively, the player can watch a simulated game between AI players.
+In addition, a third, traditional chess set (though still constructed from Lego bricks) can be chosen, and all three sets can be mixed (pirates playing against western, for example), but animations for capturing pieces are disabled when playing with mixed sets.
 Players can also remove or add pieces from gameplay before or during the game.

 Reception

-Lego Chess received favourable reviews from game critics, stating its creative way of using Lego pieces as a "fun and entertaining way of playing chess."
+Lego Chess received favourable reviews from game critics, stating its creative way of using Lego pieces as a "fun" and "entertaining" way of playing chess.
 Other reviews were not as positive, due to the bland style of the cutscenes and claims that cutscenes featuring the tribal drum noise were "creepy".